ENGINEERING STUDENT RESEARCH OPPORTUNITIES

 - Penn Summer Undergraduate Internship Program

-“During my freshman year cybersecurity project, I learned about the threats to fingerprinting technology, and started to do more research on the topic.
-I took my idea for a two-factor fingerprinting device to my professor (who became my mentor) and the department funded my research!”
+“The freshman year cybersecurity project piqued my interest in threats to fingerprinting technology.
+I took my idea for an improved device to my professor (who became my mentor) and the department funded my research!”

 —Lauren Henderson, Computer Engineering

 “Conducting research at the GIANT Innovation Campus in France furthered my professional development and communication skills, exposed me to research in an advanced field, and allowed me to experience a completely different culture.”